-Selling, general and administrative costs increased \$1.7 million, or 53%, to \$4.9 million in fiscal 2007, as compared to \$3.2 million in fiscal 2006.
-The increase was primarily attributable to an increase of \$0.4 million related to additional marketing expenses and consulting costs, \$0.3 million in professional fees, \$0.5 million in employee incentive-based compensation and \$0.5 million of compensation expense recorded under SFAS No. 123R.
-Because we adopted SFAS No. 123R effective May 1, 2006, we did not record similar compensation expense in fiscal 2007.
+Selling, general and administrative costs increased \$2.8 million, or 58%, to \$7.7 million in fiscal 2008, as compared to \$4.9 million in fiscal 2007.
+The increase was primarily attributable to an increase of \$0.5 million related to additional marketing expenses and consulting costs, \$1.8 million in professional fees, franchise taxes and costs incurred as a result of our becoming a public company in the United States, and \$0.5 million in additional payroll and related incentive-based costs.

-Interest income, net
+Interest income